-- Are buildings terraced or detached? - If detached, how wide are the buildings and is there a common width of the gap between them? - Do the buildings sit on the back edge of the pavement or are they set back from it? - What is the minimum and maximum height and the number of storeys? - What is the roof pitch is it steep or shallow and what are the minimum and maximum ridge heights of the roof? - Do the buildings have parapets or eaves?
-How are they detailed? - What are the proportions of the windows? - What is the range of colours and materials used?
+- Are buildings terraced or detached?

+- If detached, how wide are the buildings and is there a common width of the gap between them?

+- of the pavement or are they set back

+- What is the minimum and maximum height and the number of storeys?

+- What is the roof pitch is it steep or shallow and what are the minimum and maximum ridge heights of the roof?

+- Do the buildings have parapets or

+- materials used?